 The Audit Committee met two times during the fiscal year ended December 31, 2024.
 The Audit Committee is composed of three of the Fund's Independent Trustees, Messrs.
-Birch (Chairman), Fahrenkopf, and Zizza.
-Each member of the Audit Committee has been determined by the Board of Trustees to be financially literate.
-Mr. Zizza has been designated as the Fund's audit committee financial expert, as defined in Items 407(d)(5)(ii) and (iii) of Regulation S-K (the "Audit Committee Financial Expert").
+Enright (Chairman), Fahrenkopf, and Zizza.
+The Fund has certified that each member of the Audit Committee is able to read and understand fundamental financial statements, including those of the Fund.
+Mr. Enright has been designated as the Fund's audit committee financial expert, as defined in Items 407(d)(5)(ii) and (iii) of Regulation S-K (the "Audit Committee Financial Expert").